DijiOfficial/Astyanax/README.md

 But Before I can add the ScoreBoard Players need the ability to finish the Game (duh), So First off will be the addition of the long awaited FINAL BOSS OF THE LEVEL 1!!!! (dun-dun-dun)

-Finally I noticed I forgor to put the default strenght back to 5 so that will need yo be fixed as well.
+Finally I noticed I forgor to put the default strength back to 5 so that will need to be fixed as well.

 There is also a list of known bugs which I may or may not tackle:
 - Switching between Spells when Casting one may cause unwanted visual effects